 June 27: North Korean troops to Seoul.
 Truman orders US Air Force and Navy into the conflict after the UN asks for members to aid South Korea.

-June 29: The US football team beats England 1-0 in a World Cup game.
-They would not qualify for another World Cup until 1990
+June 29: The US soccer team beats England 1-0 in a World Cup game.
+They would not qualify for another World Cup until 1990.

 July 1: The first 401 US soldiers are flown to South Korea.